|Garibaldi Bridge Island La Maddalena||References_3746|

-The bridge is developed above the sea along a straight axis with central span 52 m, with a maximum height of about 5.6 m above the water level.
-The cross section of the bridge is 10 m wide, the space to vehicular traffic is 6 m.
-On the sides there are two protected pedestrian and cycle paths each of a width 1.8 m.
+The bridge extends above the sea along a straight axis for about 52 m, with a maximum height of about 5.6 m above the water level.
+The cross section of the bridge is 10 m wide, the space dedicated to vehicular traffic is 6 m.
+On the sides there are two tapered corbels which constitute a protected pedestrian and bicycle space of 1.8 each.

-For the extraordinary time demands given by the construction company the bridge was completed in just 4 months of work.
+Due to the extraordinary requirements imposed by the client, the construction was completed in just 4 months.

 |Vennes-Chexbres-TP2 - N9 UPlaNS||References_117|